4 Buyers Real Estate

 Buyer calls utility companies to plan to take responsibility for utility bills as of closing date.
 Buyer calls phone, cable, electric, and gas companies to turn service to your name as of the closing date.

+Buyer purchases home insurance.
 Buyer chooses home insurance company and arranges the purchase of the first year’s home insurance.
 The binder must have specific clauses on it that assigns the insurance to you and to the lender.
 Your insurance agent should know how to get this done.
 Closing Attorney must review insurance binder before closing.

-One week to one day before closing
+One week to three days before closing

 Closing attorney’s office schedules a closing time.